harinath-az/Docker-Zero-to-Hero/README.md

     Control groups (cgroups): Docker containers use cgroups to limit and control the amount of resources, such as CPU, memory, and I/O, that a container can access.

 ```
+These are the files we can use from your host operating system and a logical isolation can be created by using this files and folders.

 It's important to note that while a container uses resources from the host operating system, it is still isolated from the host and other containers, so changes to the container do not affect the host or other containers.